Proposed subjects of PhD theses 2017/2018

 Co-Advisor: Dr Krzysztof Nalewajko (email@example.com)

-Magnetic reconnection is one of the most promising dissipation mechanisms in relativistically magnetized plasma, that is thought to be present in most astrophysical sources of gamma-ray radiation: relativistic jets of active galaxies (blazars), gamma-ray bursts, pulsars, magnetars, etc. In recent years, a significant progress was made in understanding the particle acceleration and production of gamma rays during relativistic reconnection, mainly due to kinetic numerical simulations ('particle-in-cell’ algorithm; PIC).
+Magnetic reconnection is one of the most promising dissipation mechanisms in relativistically magnetized plasma, that is thought to be present in most astrophysical sources of gamma-ray radiation: relativistic jets of active galaxies (blazars), gamma-ray bursts, pulsars, magnetars, etc. In recent years, a significant progress was made in understanding the particle acceleration and production of gamma rays during relativistic reconnection, mainly due to kinetic numerical simulations ('particle-in-cellÔÇÖ algorithm; PIC).
 Nevertheless, there are many outstanding problems regarding both numerical simulations as well as application of the numerical results to specific astrophysical situations.
 We seek PhD candidates with either numerical or theoretical skills.
-We offer introduction to: basic plasma physics, theory of magnetic reconnection, gamma-ray astrophysics, high performance computing, working with a PIC code (Zeltron), as well as prospects for international collaboration (Prof. Mitchell Begelman and Dr. Dmitri Uzdensky, University of Colorado Boulder, USA; prof. Roger Blandford, Stanford University, USA; Dr Benoit Cerutti, CNRS Grenoble, France).
+We offer introduction to: basic plasma physics, theory of magnetic reconnection, gamma-ray astrophysics, high performance computing, working with a PIC code (Zeltron), as well as prospects for international collaboration (Prof. Mitchell Begelman and Prof. Dmitri Uzdensky, University of Colorado Boulder, USA; Prof. Roger Blandford, Stanford University, USA; Dr Benoit Cerutti, CNRS Grenoble, France).
+We offer 2 four-year stipends funded from a National Science Centre grant.

 Subject: High-energy astrophysics of pulsars and their dissipative winds